Destination: Kuwait City

 - Economy: Although Qatar and the UAE remain ahead of Kuwait in terms of GDP per capita, this small country possesses around 8% of the world’s oil reserves and relies heavily on petroleum revenues.

-- Population: Of a population of 4 million (similar to that of Croatia), fewer than 30% are Kuwaiti locals.
+- Population: Of a population of 4 million (similar to that of Croatia), fewer than 30% are Kuwaiti locals at the time of writing (2019).
 The remainder comprise Arabs (including a significant minority of stateless Bedoon) and South Asian migrants.
 Kuwait was historically frequented by shifting nomads and served as a popular settlement for those escaping famine and drought from further inland.
 Although Kuwaitis are tolerant of foreigners, the government would prefer to achieve a more Kuwaiti-dominant population which is currently overwhelmed by expats.
 I probably saw fewer than 10 white people in five days, perhaps surprising since it was a British protectorate for over 60 years before gaining independence in 1961.
-Also, English is less widely spoken (particularly among Arab expats; why would they bother?) than in other major cities in the Gulf.
+Also, English is less widely spoken (particularly among Arab expats) than in other major cities in the Gulf.
+English language is of little use in Kuwaiti daily life.

 - Appearance: Playing Spot the Saudi/Omani/Bahraini/Kuwaiti by their attire has become a pastime for self-amusement of mine on many-an-afternoon of people-watching in Dubai Mall.
-I have noted that Kuwaiti men wear a plain white keffiyeh on their heads (in contrast to Saudis who often prefer the red and white one and unlike Omanis who wear caps).
+I have noted that Kuwaiti men tend to wear a plain white ghitra on their heads (in contrast to Saudis who often prefer the red and white shemagh and unlike Omanis who wear caps).
 Whilst Emiratis wear ropes that hang down from the agal that secures the keffiyeh to their heads, Kuwaitis simply opt for halo-like ring.
 They also seem to prefer button-collars on their kanduras (robes).

 Women, however, all appear much the same to me as anywhere else in the Gulf, but are proclaimed as the most fashion-conscious.
 Interestingly, there seems to be no such taboo about smoking cigarettes whilst wearing all the traditional regalia; something I have never witnessed an Emirati do to date (shisha is okay, of course).

-- Furthermore: It is possible for Christians to hold Kuwaiti citizenship, the country is absent of fresh surface water sources such as lakes or rivers, and it was allegedly the first country to introduce camel racing with robotic jockeys (a more novel and palatable alternative to young boys).
+- Furthermore: It is possible for Christians to hold Kuwaiti citizenship through lineage on the father’s side (although non-Muslims cannot officially be granted citizenship).
+The country is absent of fresh surface water sources such as lakes or rivers, and it was allegedly the first country to introduce camel racing with robotic jockeys (a more novel and palatable alternative to young boys).

 It is disconcerting to imagine that a wealthy Gulf state could be invaded and occupied overnight by a less wealthy rogue neighbour who was not planning to stop there; and to think that it happened fewer than three decades ago.
 Middle Eastern politics is a minefield for the amateur historian, where no incident can really be viewed in isolation with religious, tribal and cultural factors so ingrained, so I shan’t feign having grasped all the nuances of the events that led to the seven-month First Gulf War (1990-1991), but will merely offer my synopsis.